Joel Kojo

-Joel Kojo (Джоэл Коджо; born 21 August 1998) is a professional footballer who plays as a forward for Persian Gulf Pro League club Esteghlal.
+Joel Kojo (Джоэл Коджо; born 21 August 1998) is a professional footballer who plays as a forward for Uzbekistani club PFC Navbahor.
 Born in Ghana, he plays for the Kyrgyzstan national team.

 Club career

 Alay

 Kojo finished the 2018 season as the club's and the league's top scorer with 26 goals.

 Dordoi Bishkek

 On 11 January 2022, Dordoi Bishkek announced the signing of Kojo on a one-year contract.

 Kojo finished the 2022 season as the club's top scorer, scoring 10 goals in the league and once in the Kyrgyzstan Super Cup.
 On 24 January 2023, Dordoi Bishkek announced the departure of Kojo following the expiration of his contract the previous November.

 Dinamo Samarqand

 On 27 February 2023, Uzbekistan Super League club Dinamo Samarqand announced the signing of Kojo on a one-year contract.

 On 29 March 2023, Kojo scored a hat-trick for Dinamo Samarqand in their 3–0 victory over Navbahor Namangan-2.